 Make sure you have it right in LVM logical volume and click Create.

 That’s the basics how you can manage it.
-If you wan’t add more hard drives just shutdown your server and plug a new hdd in.
-You might even be able to add it without shutdown if your motherboard allows it, just make sure you test that in the beginning when you drives are still empty.
+If you wan’t to add more hard drives just shutdown your server and plug in a new hdd.
+You might even able to add it without shutdown if your motherboard allows it, just make sure you test that in the beginning when you drives are still empty.
 Now you can share it easily with Samba using the mount location: /home/xxxxxx.